zdavatz/Scan2Post/README.md

 10. If you click the Icon on the top bar, then you can close the Scan2Post application or access the settings, see 4.
 11. Deployment Target is 10.8.
 12. A Reference we used: [WeatherBar](http://footle.org/WeatherBar/)
+13. Copy and Pasting i.e. a URL into the settings Field should work.

 # JSON HTTP(S) Post-Request File
 ```